Chart Color Schemes

 Age

-Thornleigh's median age exceeds the national pattern
+Thornleigh's population is slightly older than the national pattern

-Thornleigh has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38.
-Compared to the Greater Sydney average, Thornleigh has an over-representation of the 45-54 age cohort (16.0%) and an under-representation of the 25-34 age cohort (8.8%).
-Between 2021 and the present, the 15-24 age group has increased from 12.2% to 13.9%, while the 5-14 age group has decreased from 15.4% to 14.7%.
-By 2041, Thornleigh's age profile is projected to change significantly.
-The 75-84 age cohort is expected to grow by 179 people (34%), from 525 to 705.
-Notably, the combined 65+ age groups are projected to account for 95% of total population growth.
-Conversely, the 45-54 and 15-24 cohorts are expected to experience population declines.
+Thornleigh has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
+Compared to the Greater Sydney average, Thornleigh has an over-representation of the 45-54 age cohort (16.0%), while the 25-34 age group is under-represented (8.8%).
+Between 2021 and present, the 15-24 age group has increased from 12.2% to 13.9%, while the 5-14 cohort has decreased from 15.4% to 14.7%.
+By 2041, demographic modeling suggests significant changes in Thornleigh's age profile.
+The 85+ age group is projected to grow by 173 people (98%), from 177 to 351.
+Notably, the combined 65+ age groups will account for 98% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 45-54 and 15-24 cohorts are expected to experience population declines.